Noise and Capacity Management Office

 Daily Runway 26R vs Daily Runway 26L Departing Operations Chart

-In 2023, as the Airport noted increasing community concerns regarding the regional trend in GA training operations, a General Aviation Report was created to look further into historic trends in GA activity at LGB.
-Going back several decades, data shows high levels of fluctuation in GA operations due to a variety of factors, including economic conditions.
+Beginning in 2023, as the Airport noted increasing community concerns regarding the regional trend in General Aviation (GA) training operations, a General Aviation Operations Memorandum was created to look further into historic trends in GA activity at LGB.
+Going back several decades, the data shows high levels of fluctuation in GA operations due to a variety of factors, including economic conditions.

 WebTrack Map